durbanlegend/thag_rs/README.md

 - Paste-and-run with built-in TUI editor

-- Code evolution path from REPL to edit-submit loop to saved scripts
+- An evolution path for your code from REPL to edit-submit loop to saved scripts

 - Edit-submit standard input